 Animal cruelty, Cooking Classes and Swimming Pools | Yogyakarta | Vlog 137 and 138

-It’s a funny feeling to experience and even a bit of a scary one.
-While travelling, once you spend five days in the same place, it feels like home.
-In the end, you always return to the same place after a day of exploring.
-In addition, you start knowing the people who work there and some of their guests.
-Even the area begins to feel familiar, and your dorm room has all your stuff spread out like a single room.
-It happened to me in Australia, and I experienced it again on days five and six in Yogyakarta.
-Although, those two days were completely different.
-The first of the two started with a cooking class in Yogyakarta.
+It’s a curious feeling to experience, even slightly unsettling at times.
+When travelling, once you spend five days in the same place, it begins to feel like home.
+You find yourself returning to the same spot after each day of exploring.
+You start recognizing the people who work there and some of their fellow guests.
+The area becomes familiar, and your dorm room transforms into your personal space, with belongings spread out like in your own room.
+This happened to me in Australia, and I experienced it again during days five and six in Yogyakarta.
+Those two days, however, were completely different from each other.
+The first day began with a cooking class in Yogyakarta.

 Yogyakarta: Cooking Class

-Yesterday, I booked something trendy among tourists in Asia.
-It was the first time I had done it, and Yogyakarta was an excellent place for a cooking class.
-I do this cooking class with some friends I made here, which is a perfect start for my last day of exploring.
-In the morning, we went to a couple of markets where we gathered everything to start cooking our meals.
-We had a great time, and our hosts explained everything very well.
+Yesterday, I booked an activity that’s become trendy among tourists in Asia—my first time trying it.
+Yogyakarta proved to be an excellent choice for a cooking class.
+I joined this experience with some friends I’d made here, making it the perfect way to spend my last day of exploring.
+In the morning, we visited a couple of local markets to gather all the ingredients for our meals.
+We had a wonderful time, and our hosts were incredibly knowledgeable, explaining everything thoroughly.

-In the afternoon, I went to explore some markets by myself!
-I wasn’t a fan of all caged animals and even coloured animals.
-But, it is, unfortunately, a part of the Asian culture, which is why I did want to go.
+In the afternoon, I ventured out to explore some markets on my own.
+I wasn’t comfortable seeing caged animals and even dyed animals on display.
+Unfortunately, this practice is part of the local Asian culture, which is why I still wanted to witness it firsthand.

-Day six was utterly different from day five.
-No more cooking classes in Yogyakarta, and I only left the hostel for my goodbye dinner and drinks with my friends here.
-I had paperwork and research to do.
-Although, it sounds pretty bad writing it down this way.
-I had paperwork to do, but I did that outside, in front of the swimming pool, where I had a little swim every half an hour!
-Saying it this way makes it sound better, indeed!
+Day six was completely different from day five.
+No more cooking classes in Yogyakarta—I only left the hostel for a farewell dinner and drinks with the friends I’d made.
+The rest of the day was dedicated to paperwork and research.
+I know it sounds mundane when written like this, but I actually worked outdoors, right by the swimming pool, taking a refreshing swim every half hour!
+That certainly makes it sound more appealing!

-It’s a slight turning point in my travels, but I applied and researched for jobs in Melbourne.
-I’m having the time of my life here, but soon I’ll be in Victoria, Australia, on my working holiday visa, and I want to be prepared!
+This marks a turning point in my travels, as I’ve started applying and researching job opportunities in Melbourne.
+I’m having an incredible time here, but I’ll soon be heading to Victoria, Australia, on my working holiday visa, and I want to be fully prepared!